-4. ENTRY DRAFT - All teams have 5 draft picks in every Entry Draft (unless traded away) to select Junior league players.
-Allow for an extra 4-6 days between the Entry Draft and the deadline so GMs have a chance to move players that refused to sign.
+6. ENTRY DRAFT - All teams have 5 draft picks in every Entry Draft (unless traded away) to select Junior league players.

-6. FREE AGENCY - GMs will make bids on players they are interested in from the start of Free Agency through to the Trade Deadline.
+8. FREE AGENCY - Any player not under contract may be bid on.
+GMs will make bids on players they are interested in from the start of Free Agency through to the Trade Deadline.
 Free Agency closes at the same time as the Trade Deadline.
-It is generally accepted to allow for an extra 7 days from the start of Free Agency to allow teams to secure the minimum number of players required before heading into the Pre-Season.

-7. PRE-SEASON - A short Pre-Season schedule is played.
+10. PRE-SEASON - A short Pre-Season schedule is played.
 There will be no injuries or suspensions during this schedule.
 Any player still under suspension cannot play.
 Games missed from the Pre-Season do not count towards their suspension time.
 Teams will typically play each other once.
-The Pre-Season schedule is run such that a game day is played once a day.

-8. WAIVERS - Teams are now allowed to move players to their farm teams.
-There is generally a period of 2-4 days between the pre-season and the regular season.
+11. WAIVERS - Teams must can now send down older players through waivers to their farm team.
 Any player not claimed on waivers is then granted the "Farm" designation for the duration of the season.
 There is no limit on the number of players a team can lose to waivers.
 There is also no limit to the number of players a team may claim from waivers.

-9. REGULAR SEASON - The Regular Season is played out.
-The Trade Deadline is usually held around the 35-game mark.
+12. REGULAR SEASON - The Regular Season is played out.
+The Trade Deadline is usually held when 75% of league games have been played.
 This is up to the COM to set.
 No trading is allowed after this point until the next season.
-Game days are played on Mondays, Wednesdays, Fridays and Saturdays.

 Board of Directors - General elections for the BoD may be held once every two years (not seasons).
 The election must be held during the off-season, otherwise the current BoD will extend their term to encompass the remainder of the season.
 If a BoD member is removed for any reason, a new BoD member will be chosen to take his/her place immediately, whether it is half-way through the season or at the end of the season.
 An exception can be made if the General BoD elections are being within the month.
 If at any point the BoD is required to make a decision or vote, all BoD spots must be filled, regardless of when the next General BoD elections are being held.
 Any BoD member voted in to fill a vacant spot has a shortened term and will need to run for re-election during the next general BoD elections.
 The COM will conduct the elections.
 Any member of the league may vote in the BoD elections.